 The 12-lead ECG is frequently the initial diagnostic tool used by clinicians when evaluating patients with suspected acute coronary syndrome (ACS); information obtained in the ECG can provide the diagnosis, indicate certain therapies, and assist with disposition and risk prognostication considerations.
 Certain ACS ECG patterns are suggestive of significant arterial occlusion and related high-risk presentations.

-One such high-risk ECG pattern is termed “Wellens syndrome.”1-4 This high-risk ACS presentation is noted in patients with active or recent chest discomfort, precordial T-wave abnormalities (Figures 1, 2, and 3), and without ECG or biochemical evidence of acute myocardial infarction (MI).
-The high-risk nature is based on a very frequent association with proximal left anterior descending artery occlusion (LAD) (Figure 4); this coronary lesion can progress over a very short period (hours to days) to anterior wall ST-segment elevation myocardial infarction (STEMI).1-4
+One such high-risk ECG pattern is termed “Wellens syndrome.”1-4 This high-risk ACS presentation is noted in patients with active or recent chest discomfort, precordial T-wave abnormalities (Figures 1, 2, and 3; please click to enlarge), and without ECG or biochemical evidence of acute myocardial infarction (MI).
+The high-risk nature is based on a very frequent association with proximal left anterior descending artery occlusion (LAD) (Figure 4; click to enlarge); this coronary lesion can progress over a very short period (hours to days) to anterior wall ST-segment elevation myocardial infarction (STEMI).1-4

 The T-wave abnormalities include two basic configurations.
 The more common ECG presentation is the deeply inverted, symmetric T wave (Figures 1 and 3A); it is seen in 75% of such patients.
 In the remaining patients, a biphasic T wave is seen; these T waves include both upright (positively oriented) and inverted (negatively oriented) components within a single T wave (Figures 2 and 3B).
 These abnormal T waves are usually seen in the anterior distribution, including leads V1, V2, V3, and/or V4; the T-wave abnormalities can also extend into the lateral region, with leads V5 and V6 involvement.1-4